-- discussing what happened. - discovering why the pupil became involved. - establishing the wrong doing and need to change. - informing parents to help change the attitude of the pupil. - the use of specialist interventions and/or referrals to other agencies where appropriate.
+- discussing what happened.

+- discovering why the pupil became involved.

+- establishing the wrong doing and need to change.

+Informing parents to help change the attitude of the pupil.

+It he use of specialist interventions and/or referrals to other agencies where appropriate.